openhab/openhab-docs/configuration/rules-dsl.md

 // to convert an integer_value to hex_code string
 var String hex = Long.toHexString(integer_value);
 ```

-Additional conversions that migt be useful are listed below under NumberItem
+Additional conversions that might be useful are listed below under NumberItem

 #### Location Item

 A Location Items carries a **PointType**.
 A PointType consist of two or three DecimalType numbers representing latitude and longitude in degrees, and an optional altitude in meters.
 Here are a few examples:

 ```java
 // Creation